Jdender/sonancelang/README.md

 2. a sound; a tune.
 3. an work in progress, experimental programing language.

-The compiler itself is written in Rust which is also the language most inspiration was taken from.
-Some ideas were also borrowed from TypeScript as well as syntactically from Swift.

 ## Alpha Roadmap

 - [ ] Int Literals